junxit/us-congress-bills-115/bill.md

     - **(B)** Shared decision making with patients and families on pain management, including recommendations for the development of an evaluation and management code for purposes of payment under the Medicare program under title XVIII of the Social Security Act that would account for time spent on shared decision making.
     - **(C)** Education on the safe use, storage, and disposal of opioids.
     - **(D)** Prevention of opioid misuse and abuse after discharge.
-    - **(E)** Development of a clinical algorithm to identify and treat at-risk, opiate-tolerant patients and reduce reliance on opiodes for acute pain during the perioperative period.
+    - **(E)** Development of a clinical algorithm to identify and treat at-risk, opiate-tolerant patients and reduce reliance on opioids for acute pain during the perioperative period.
-  - **(2)** *Report* Not later than 1 year after the date of the enactment of this Act, the Secretary shall submit to Congress and make public a report containing the recommendations developed under paragraph (1) and recommendations for broader implementation of pain management protocols that limit the use of opioids in the perioperative setting and upon discharge from such setting.
+  - **(2)** *Report* Not later than 1 year after the date of the enactment of this Act, the Secretary shall submit to Congress and make public a report containing the recommendations developed under paragraph (1) and an action plan for broader implementation of pain management protocols that limit the use of opioids in the perioperative setting and upon discharge from such setting.
 - **(b)** *Data collection on perioperative opioid use* Not later than 1 year after the date of the enactment of this Act, the Secretary of Health and Human Services shall submit to Congress a report that contains the following:
   - **(1)** The diagnosis-related group codes identified by the Secretary as having the highest volume of surgeries.
   - **(2)** With respect to each of such diagnosis-related group codes so identified, a determination by the Secretary of the data that is both available and reported on opioid use following such surgeries, such as with respect to—